 Welcome to my homepage!
 My name is Mohamed Khamis, I research in Human-Computer Interaction and Human-centered Security.
-As of September 2018, I am a Lecturer (equivalent to assistant professor) at the University of Glasgow.
-I received my PhD at Ludwig Maximilian University of Munich (LMU) in Germany.
+As of September 2018, I am a Lecturer/Assistant Professor at the University of Glasgow.
+I received my PhD from Ludwig Maximilian University of Munich (LMU) in Germany.
 I was supervised by Florian Alt, and Andreas Bulling.

 I worked in a diversity of topics within HCI, privacy and ubiquitous computing.
 In particular, I am active in the fields of eye tracking, pervasive displays, usable security, and user privacy.
 My contributions are at the crossroads of user privacy and ubiquitous computing: